scritcash/scrit-whitepaper/scrit-whitepaper.md

 recipient containing the payment sum, the DBC public key of the recipient, and a URL where to upload the payment DBCs.
 The sender reissues the necessary DBC to reach the payment sum for the recipient's public key, creating assigned DBCs.
-He then posts it to the URL.
+He then posts these to the URL.
 The recipient checks locally that he hasn't seen these DBCs before (to prevent double spends) and reissues them again (possibly later).
 This gives the sender [Evidence of payment](#evidence-of-payment), as